stcucufa/epistrophy/doc/manual.md

 Epistrophy is built around a minimal core of six instructions:

-* _sync_ executes a synchronous function;
+* _call_ calls a synchronous function;
 * _ramp_ waits until some amount of time (given in milliseconds) has elapsed;
 * _event_ waits until a DOM event is received;
-* _async_ starts an asynchronous function calls and waits until a value or an error is returned;
+* _await_ calls an asynchronous function and waits until a value or an error is eventually returned;
 * _spawn_ schedules a new child fiber (with its own sequence of instructions) to begin in the same instant;
 * _join_ waits until all spawned children have ended;